Ishaan2053/periodic-table/README.md

 ## 👨‍💻 About

-This project was created by [ishaan2053](https://github.com/ishaan2053) for the CodeCircuit Hackathon.
+This project was created for the CodeCircuit Hackathon.

 ---